akund/APL/README.md

 # Introduction:

 The APL development begun with an hobbyst project having as goal to design a single board computer with audio-video and PS/2 keyboard interfaces.
 Such open source implementations are already realized by other Atmel programmers like [Nick Gammon](http://www.gammon.com.au/) and [Sandro Maffiodo](https://github.com/smaffer).
 Since every design is a resource tradeoff and my features priorization were different I came out with a different implementation.
-Indeed the VGA resolution was important but I wanted to keep the UART port available for communication and also use as less as possible RAM.
-For this I had to store the data in the PGM memory and limit to monochrome because reading from RAM is slower.
-The color is still possible by adding an external multipler circuit.
+Indeed the VGA resolution was important but I wanted to keep the UART port available for communication and also use as less as possible RAM by storing the font/tile data in the PGM memory but which is a bit slower than reading from the RAM.

 # Features Overview: